GobindTharu/GobindTharu/README.md

 ### A Passionate MERN Stack Developer
 Welcome to my GitHub profile!
-I'm a **[Bsc Csit Student Of Trivuwan University]** with a passion for coding and learning new technologies.
+I'm a **[Bsc Csit Student Of Trivuwan University]** with  passion for coding and learning new technologies.

 Here’s a little about me:
 - 🌱 I’m currently learning ....